Is It Really Okay To Talk About The Love Life Of A Famous 13-Year-Old?

 Publications in the digital and newspaper worlds move fast, and a quick story about young love seemed at once rote and relatively harmless.
 And yet in the days following the posting, readers across all of these publications expressed their outrage that the women’s media that seeks to empower women — that would devote thousands of words to #MeToo — would run articles about the love lives of pre-teens.
 They made it plainly clear: A 13-year-old girl was not fair game when it came to romantic speculation.

 After reflecting on the situation, the production process, not to mention the reactions on our site and across women’s media, we agreed our readers are right.
-Though we hadn’t sexualized Brown, analyzing a young girl’s private romantic life felt like one small step too far.
+Though we hadn’t sexualised Brown, analysing a young girl’s private romantic life felt like one small step too far.

 If the current climate of Hollywood tells us anything, it’s that girls in Hollywood have been poorly treated, and part of the reason for that is because young girls have routinely been treated like grown women (who have themselves been bullied and harassed).
 Earlier this month, Eliza Dushku shared her story of being sexually assaulted by a stuntman when she was a 12-year-old girl.
 At the Women’s March, Natalie Portman remembered the ways male critics would describe her “budding breasts” when she was a preteen actress.
 Men would send her long, detailed “rape fantasy” letters; a radio station gleefully started a countdown to the day Portman would turn 18.
 (The same was true for Ashley and Mary-Kate Olsen a decade ago.)